Your Catylists for Higher Levels of Success

 The answer to the third question is not always readily apparent to the senior family management anxious to share prosperity with other family members.
 Often there is a desire to pamper their offspring in the workplace or shelter weaker siblings from the realities of the corporate world.
 How can such good intentions go awry?

-- What is your management doing to assure the success of family and non-family employees in achieving their goals through ongoing development of management and leadership skills?
+• What is your management doing to ensure the success of family and non-family employees in achieving their goals through ongoing development of management and leadership skills?

 While these issues apply to traditional organizations, family firms simply have more challenging dynamics.